 - Apply to be a Community Fellow (juniors and seniors only).

-- Schedule an appointment via Handshake with career counselor Gayle Townsend for advice on finding a career after graduation.
+- Schedule an appointment via Handshake with the career counselor for advice on finding a career after graduation.

 - Collaborate with faculty on research, papers and/or conferences.